Human Activity Recognition in an Open World: Formalism: HAR Novelty Set Relations

 \section{Formalism: HAR Novelty Set Relations}

-With defined novelty spaces for HAR, we may further specify the types of novelty encountered in this domain following~\cite{boult_towards_2021}.
-Given the three novelty spaces, the presence of novelty across them forms set relationships as visualized in Figure~\ref*{fig:venn}.
-The entire list of defined sets of novelty given the three novelty spaces for HAR is as follows:

-\textbf{Unanimous Novelty}: This is novelty that occurs in the world, is observable via the sensors, and is detected by the predictor.
+With defined novelty spaces for HAR, we may further specify the types of novelty encountered in this domain following~\citeA{boult_towards_2021}.
+Given the three novelty spaces, the presence of novelty across them forms set relationships as visualized in Figure~\ref*{fig:novelty_wop_venn}.
+The entire list of defined sets of novelty given the three novelty spaces for HAR is as follows: \textbf{Unanimous Novelty}: This is novelty that occurs in the world, is observable via the sensors, and is detected by the predictor.
 This is the True Positive case of novelty detection.
 For example, correctly detecting the first ``blowdrying hair'' sample or ``swimming with dolphins'' sample in Figure~\ref{fig:teaser}.

 \textbf{Imperceptible Novelty}: Novelty that occurs in the world but is unable to be sensed by the sensors.
 In HAR, this can be wavelengths of light that are unable to be sensed, such as infrared or ultra violet light that cannot be recorded with an RGB sensor.
 This could also include novelty that is not within the camera's field of view or is occluded, which could affect the activity being recorded.
 For example, in a multi-person team sport, if something happens off camera that causes all teammates to stop and stare, then the cause of them staring is a novelty imperceptible to the camera.